mauriciogeneroso/solid-principles/README.md

 #### Example:

-Imagine the diagram bellow and try to identify the problems:
+Imagine the diagram and the class bellow and try to identify the problems:

 <p align="center">
     <img src="diagrams/srp-before.png" />